jcu-eresearch/nginx-custom-build/README.rst

 =======

-* Thanks to `Luca Bruno <https://github.com/lucab>`_ for taking my Shibboleth work and creating a full Nginx module.
+* Thanks to `Luca Bruno <https://github.com/lucab>`_ for taking my Shibboleth work and creating a full nginx module.
 * Thanks to Laurence Rowe for the patches for making HTML transformations possible at https://bitbucket.org/lrowe/nginx-xslt-html-parser